Meet our latest VOZWoman, Dee Poku-Spalding – a social entrepreneur who was born in the UK and raised between London and Accra.

 Using every opportunity you can to broaden your network is also what’s going to get you closer to funding and to potential clients, partnerships and growth.

 How can start-up culture better accommodate makers and creators who are also mothers?

-I’ve heard so many stories about women founders hiding their pregnancies from potential investors or who went back to work before they were ready to prove they had what it takes.
+I’ve heard so many stories of women founders hiding their pregnancies from potential investors or who went back to work too soon after giving birth to prove they had what it takes.
 If you work for yourself and are in a position to, take all the time you need.
 There’s no judgement and every pregnancy is different.

 And don’t buy into the ‘hustle porn’ that’s all over social media - the fetishization of entrepreneurs overworking themselves.
 It’s not true and it’s not realistic.
 The best entrepreneurs work smart.

 Overall, we just need to see more realistic depictions in the media of mothers who work, with the highs and the lows.
 And those in a position to, should lead by example.

 You’ve written about the problem of father shaming on your blog.
 How can women support men in building a more empowered culture of masculinity?